bneutra/cloudwatch-logs-to-s3/README.md

 With the above parameters ("daily" report), the script will look at the current time in UTC and perform the query on the previous day, 24 hour period (UTC).

-You can also specify a date using 'year', 'month', 'day', and 'report': None e.g. to use this script to backfill data by calling:
+You can also specify a date using 'year', 'month', 'day', and 'report': None e.g. to use this script to backfill data.
+Here's an example non-Lambda invocation:
 ```
 insights_to_s3.main(event, None)
 ```